dhakal07/train-locations-website/README.md

 # Train Locations Website

-A website showing real-time train locations in Finland using the Digitraffic API.
+I have tried creating a website showcasing real-time train locations in Finland using the Digitraffic API.

 ## Features
 - Fetches train locations from the Digitraffic API.